NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Bone Ship.md

   - name: ""

   - name: "Skeleton Crew"
-    desc: " (divine) The bone ship is compelled not by a single mind, but by the collective consciousness of dead sailors' souls.\nThe ship is immune to mental effects that target only a specific number of creatures.
-It's still subject to mental effects that affect all creatures in an area.\nAny creature that tries to communicate with the ship via telepathy or read its thoughts hears the dying screams and gasps of the crew, and is targeted with a 9th-rank [[Spells/Warp Mind|Warp Mind]] spell (DC 41 Will check).\nThe ship animates skeletal crew members out of its own bones, arming them with rusty old cutlasses or other armaments so they can attack anyone who comes next to the ship.
-These entities have appearances matching those the bound souls had in life but aren't truly individuals; anything that targets them in fact targets the bone ship they're a part of.\nHundreds of black soul gems decorate the ship's exterior, each holding one soul.
+    desc: " (divine) The bone ship is compelled not by a single mind, but by the collective consciousness of dead sailors' souls.\n\nThe ship is immune to mental effects that target only a specific number of creatures.
+It's still subject to mental effects that affect all creatures in an area.\n\nAny creature that tries to communicate with the ship via telepathy or read its thoughts hears the dying screams and gasps of the crew, and is targeted with a 9th-rank [[Spells/Warp Mind|Warp Mind]] spell (DC 41 Will check).\n\nThe ship animates skeletal crew members out of its own bones, arming them with rusty old cutlasses or other armaments so they can attack anyone who comes next to the ship.
+These entities have appearances matching those the bound souls had in life but aren't truly individuals; anything that targets them in fact targets the bone ship they're a part of.\n\nHundreds of black soul gems decorate the ship's exterior, each holding one soul.
 These gems can hold souls of creatures whose level was 16th or lower, and they have no value.
 If the ship is destroyed, all these gems shatter, freeing the souls within."

   - name: "Trawl for Bones"
     desc: " (downtime) The bone ship spends 1 day scavenging bones from the sea and restores itself to full Hit Points."